 Contract assets include revenues recognized in advance of billings.
 Contract assets are included within other current assets in the accompanying balance sheet as the amount of time expected to lapse until the company's right to consideration becomes unconditional is less than one year.
-We elected the practical expedient allowing us to expense costs of obtaining contracts less than one year that would otherwise be capitalized and amortized over the contract period.
-Contract assets as offune 30, 2020 are not material.
+We elected the practical expedient allowing us to expense contract costs that would otherwise be capitalized and amortized over the contract period.
+Contract assets as of June 30, 2021 are not material.

 Contract liabilities include billings in excess of revenues recognized, such as those resulting from customer advances and deposits and unearned revenue on warranty contracts.
-Contract liabilities as of June 30, 2020 and June 30, 2019 were approximately \$14.2 million and \$10.4 million, respectively.
-Contract liabilities as of June 30, 2019 subsequently recognized as revenue during the year ended June 30, 2020 were approximately \$7.6 million.
+Contract liabilities as of June 30, 2021 and June 30, 2020 were approximately \$20.0 million and \$14.2 million, respectively.
+Contract liabilities as of June 30, 2020 subsequently recognized as revenue during the year ended June 30, 2021 were approximately \$10.6 million.
 Contract liabilities in excess of one year are included in Other long-term liabilities on the balance sheet.

-Any claims for credit or return of goods must be made within10 days of receipt.
+Any claims for credit or return of goods must be made within 10 days of receipt.
 Revenues are reduced to reflect estimated credits and returns.
 Although the amounts recorded for these revenue deductions are dependent on estimates and assumptions, historically our adjustments to actual results have not been material.